 The Copy permissions option will remove the inherited permissions from the parent object and copy the inherited permissions as explicit permissions.

 The Remove permissions option will remove the inherited permissions from the parent object.
 After applying this option only the existing explicit permissions remain.

 While using the tool, what are the important precautions to be taken?

 NTFS Security Manager can be used to change NTFS permissions across Shares, Folders and Files.
 You have to absolutely ensure that only responsible persons within your organization use this software.
 The users using this software must have sufficient knowledge about tinkering with NTFS permissions on your file servers and workstations.
 The software must be used carefully and the end user must know what he is intending to accomplish using the features of the tool.

 CAUTION: Wrong or inadvertent use of the software Wrong or inadvertent use of the software will compromise the security of your file system and may make the shares and folders either inaccessible or open them up for unauthorized access.

-For Win7 and Windows 2008 R2, blocking inheritance on descendent objects of a remote share and when no explicit permissions have been granted for the account using the application on the descendent objects, would make the descendent objects root share.
-If you wish to view these folders, then login to the remote computer and allow inherited permissions from the share to the descendent objects or assign explicit permissions on the descendent objects for the application account.
+For Win7 and Windows 2008 R2, blocking inheritance on descendant objects of a remote share and when no explicit permissions have been granted for the account using the application on the descendant objects, would make the descendant objects root share.
+If you wish to view these folders, then login to the remote computer and allow inherited permissions from the share to the descendant objects or assign explicit permissions on the descendant objects for the application account.